Lramseyer/vaporview/CONTRIBUTING.md

 ## Extension overview

-There are 2 main parts to this extesnion: The VScode Extension (src/web/extension.ts) and the webview component (media/extension.js) They communicate via a messaging interface: `webview.postMessage()` and `vscode.postMessage()` on the extension and webview side respectively.
+There are 3 main parts to this extesnion: The VScode Extension (src/web/extension.ts,) The WASM file parser, and the webview component (media/extension.js.)
+The Extension and wevbiew communicate via a messaging interface: `webview.postMessage()` and `vscode.postMessage()` on the extension and webview side respectively.
 This is mainly used for setting up the webview, and for adding and removing signals from the viewer.
 It's important to note that when a signal is rendered in the webview, the extension only sends over the waveform data for that signal that is being rendered.
 This is important for larger waveform files.
 If we only load into memory what is actually in the viewer, we're not going to run into memory issues.

+## A few notes about WebAssembly

+There were a lot of things about WASM that I learned the hard way, and I wanted to write them down so that you don't have to suffer like I did.
+1. WASM is very limited in capabilities.
+You can't open files (that aren't compiled with the WASM code) or access other system resources that you would expect to access with HTML5.
+This is for obvious security reasons.
+Thankfully, WASM supports callbacks, so all you need to do is tie the callbacks to the HTML5 resources you need.
+Be careful though...
+2. You are limited to 64K of shared memory for all function calls.
+Keep this in mind when transferring data ...like file IO, or querying data.
+You will need to mind this limitation, and figure out how to pass data in chunks.
+Be mindful of how you format the data the data because...
+3. wit_bindgen still has bugs, some of them are documented, some are yet to be discovered.
+I had issues with passing lists of complex types.
+I found a bug write up on it, and they claimed it was fixed, but it was still broken for me.
+Thankfully, there are workarounds.

+While WASM has it's quirks, it's extremely fast and memory efficient.
+Just make sure that when you compile it, be sure to include the "--release" tag.
+Otherwise, it will be slower than Javascript, and you are going to wonder why you spent all of that time banging your head against the wall!

 ## The extension